open-campaign-logger/generator-ui-localization/README.md

 # generator-ui-localization
 ## A repository for localization files for the Generator UI

 These are the language translation files for the new Generator-UI.
 It contains captions, titles, hints, etc. as strings.

-For each language we have a seperate JSON-File.
+For each language we have a seperate JSON-File in the translations directory.
 On the left side on each line is the internal description of that string and the right side contains the actual string:

 ### Example:
  ```